dmd-program/dmd-100/projects/develop-brainstorm.md

 ## Post work to the Studio

-1. Follow Download and export instructions. the doc in markdown format.
-Open the `.md` document.
+1. Follow **download and export** instructions to download the brainstorm document in Markdown format.
-2. Copy the content of the `.md` document and paste it into the Studio.
+2. Open the `.md` document.
+Copy the content of the `.md` document and paste it into the assignment submission text box.